hashivim/vim-vagrant/README.md

 # vagrant.vim

-This plugin adds a `:Vagrant` command that runs vagrant.
+This plugin adds a `:Vagrant` command that runs vagrant, with tab completion of subcommands.
 It also sets up Vagrantfiles to be highlighted as Ruby.
-Eventually I want to add tab-completion for the various Vagrant subcommands.

 ## Installation